releng-tool/releng-tool-docs/content/getting-started/tutorial-toolchain.md

 # Tutorial "A toolchain example"

-This tutorial shows an example using creating an application using a pre-built toolchain.
+This tutorial shows an example creating an application using a pre-built toolchain.
 In this example, we will use a pre-built toolchain which (in theory) has been used to prepare a Linux image for an embedded device.
 With the same toolchain, we can define a releng-tool project that